LongTran57/Lab-1/Lab 4/ReadMe.md

-Lab 4's purpose: Practice on the grep, fgrep, egrep, sed , awk, and sort commands for text processing.
+Lab 4's purpose: Practice on the grep, fgrep, egrep, sed ,awk ,and sort commands for text processing.